 - Understand the Equipment You Have: Your Frontier equipment includes a combined High-Speed Internet modem and wireless router.
 Each of your wireless devices—smartphones, computers, tablets, watches and any smart home devices—will access the internet through your router/modem.

 - Prevent Signal Interference: Wireless signals travel through the air.
 Don't let anything get in their way.
-For example:

 - Access your internet service outside on your porch.
 Place your wireless router near a window.

 - Keep your devices current.
 An updated computer or device will work better with your wireless network.
 Newer operating systems have features and setup wizards made for home networking.

 Frontier's customer service supports any equipment provided to you by Frontier.
 If you change your router, for example, to equipment not provided by Frontier, contact the manufacturer for help.